(Excerpt from a Novel)

 English translation copyright © 2013 by Stuart Schoffman

-This novel, previously published in Hebrew, will be published in English next month by Houghton Mifflin Harcourt.
+This novel, previously published in Hebrew, will be published in English next month by Houghton Mifflin Harcourt and can be purchased here.

 A. B. Yehoshua is one of Israel’s preeminent writers.
 His novels, which have been translated into 28 languages and received numerous awards worldwide, include Mr. Mani, Five Seasons, A Journey to the End of the Millennium, The Liberated Bride, and A Woman in Jerusalem, winner of the 2007 Los Angeles Times Book Prize.
 In 2012 Yehoshua won the Prix Médicis étranger, the French prize for foreign literature.